 Young athletes are welcome to enter the program at any point in the fall.
 Kids joining our training groups later in the fall (mid-session) must contact coaches to obtain updated program information and training venue location.

-TUNA plans to proceed with caution this year and will be following the county and state’s direction regarding COVID-19 safety.
+TUNA plans to proceed with caution this year again.

 Do not bring your child to the program session if your child: